 - Turn your notes into test questions.
 The most effective and time-efficient way to learn your notes is to turn them into potential test questions.
 (Creating questions is far more engaging and effective than memorizing!)

 Do you feel like you don’t know what you should be writing in your notes?
-Or, want to see our fast and simply method for turning notes into test questions?
+Or, want to see our fast and simple method for turning notes into test questions?
 We’ve got you covered…

-Learning our note-taking process will decrease the amount of time you spend studying, eliminate “all-nighters”, and increase comprehension!
+The SOAR® note-taking process will decrease the amount of time you spend studying, eliminate “all-nighters”, and increase comprehension!

 If you are a parent and want your student to learn these skills at home, click here.